DataDog/documentation/content/en/security/application_security/threats/add-user-info.md

 If `Datadog::Kit::Identity.set_user` does not meet your needs, you can use `set_tag` instead.

 User monitoring tags are applied on the trace and start with the prefix `usr.` followed by the name of the field.
-For example, `usr.name` is a user monitoring tag that tracks the user’s name.
+For example, `usr.name` is a user monitoring tag that tracks the user's name.

 The example below shows how to obtain the active trace and add relevant user monitoring tags: